 Nishishinjuku, Shinjuku City Kimpton Shinjuku Tokyo

-Nestled amidst the vibrant energy of bustling Shinjuku, the Kimpton Shinjuku Tokyo stands out as a prime choice for those seeking a lavish experience without breaking the bank.
-While the rooms may lean towards the smaller side compared to their Western counterparts, they more than make up for it with their luxurious feel, oversized windows, and comprehensive array of Japanese-style amenities.
+Nestled among the vibrant energy of bustling Shinjuku, the Kimpton Shinjuku Tokyo stands out as a prime choice for those seeking a lavish experience without breaking the bank.
+While the rooms may lean towards the smaller side compared to their Western counterparts, they more than make up for it with their plush beds, oversized windows, and top-notch array of Japanese-style amenities.

 Strategically situated just a stone's throw away from the renowned Park Hyatt Tokyo, rest assured that this locale positions you perfectly to immerse yourself in all that the city has to offer.
 For those yearning for a respite from the urban hustle, the hotel's close proximity to the serene Meiji Shrine and the lush expanse of Yoyogi Park adds an extra layer of appeal.